pabarnard/data-structures-and-algorithms-lectures/01-intro-to-dsa.md

 }
 ```
 - Use descriptive names for variables and functions and CAPITALIZE control keywords for readability.
+- Think like a computer!
+In other words, imagine how the computer examines and processes data compared to how we humans do so.

 ### Think about complexity early
 - Estimate time complexity by counting dominant operations and how they scale with input size.
 For example, a loop is more often than not in $O(N)$ time.
 Some nested loops might be $O(N^2)$ or higher, but it'll depend on the code.